frankgiordano/findwordandreplace/README.md

 and takes it a step further by asking for a word to search and word to replace each instance within a specified file and saves the resultant text to a new text file.

-The structure of the code flow is that a text file is read from the current running location and reads in every line and looks at each word and stores it location/position within the line.
+The structure of the code flow is that a given text file is read incrementally per line and looks at each word and stores its location/position within the line.

 The main data structure is a HashMap that has a key of word and value of another HashMap that has key as line number and value as positions within that line.